TheJisus28/technical-test-todo-api/README.md

 ## Current Features

-- **Test Endpoint:**
+- **Task Management:**
-- `GET /test`: Returns a test message.
+  - `POST /api/tasks`: Creates a new task.
+  - `GET /api/tasks`: Lists all tasks with optional filtering by status, creation date, and pagination.
+  - `PUT /api/tasks/:id`: Updates an existing task by its ID.
+  - `DELETE /api/tasks/:id`: Deletes a task by its ID.
 - **Swagger Documentation:**
   - The API documentation is available at `/api-docs`.

 ## Next Steps

-- Implement the routes for task management (POST /tasks, GET /tasks, PUT /tasks/:id, DELETE /tasks/:id).
+- Implement more advanced filtering and sorting options for task listing.
-- Implement the data persistence logic (local or in-memory JSON file).
+- Implement proper error handling and standardized error response formats.
+- Consider adding authentication and authorization for API access.
+- Explore database integration (e.g., PostgreSQL, MongoDB) for persistent storage.
+- Implement integration tests to verify interactions between different layers of the application.
+- Add request validation using libraries like `express-validator`.
-- Add basic validations for input data.
+- Implement logging for application monitoring.
-- Write unit tests with Jest.

 ## Configuration